PDXpert PLM Software

 User roles & permissions

-A person can interact with the PDXpert client application only after an administrator has created a user account that combines:
+A person can interact with the PDXpert client application only after an administrator adds a user account that combines:

-- An available full-function or read-only license; and
+- An available full-function or read-only user account; and

-- A Persons collection record (say, Nik Tesla); and
+- A Persons collection record (say, Pat Lee); and

-- A named set of permissions as defined by a Roles collection member (like Analyst); and
+- A named set of permissions as specified by a Roles collection member (like Analyst); and

 - An optional account password (mypa$$w0rd).

-A user account has two elements — an account (or "log-in") name and a password:
+The user account has two elements: an account (or "log-in") name and a password:

-- Account names can be any string of characters, such as some combination of the user's first and/or last names or employee number.
+- Account names can be any string of characters, such as a mix of the user's first and/or last names or employee number.
 An account user name is not case-sensitive.

 - Passwords are case-sensitive, and are managed by the account user.
-A temporary password is usually assigned when a log-in account is first created, and users are expected to change their passwords immediately.
-After the account is created, system administrators can never view a user's password; if a password is forgotten, a system administrator can only clear it or assign a new one.
+A temporary password is usually given when a log-in account is first added, and users are expected to change their passwords immediately.
+After the account is added, system administrators can never view a user's password; if a password is forgotten, a system administrator can only clear it or give a new one.

-PDXpert is installed with a standard set of security roles that permit users to access information appropriate for their responsibilities.
-Access can be further tailored on a per-role, and new user roles can be defined with their own set of permissions.
+PDXpert is installed with a standard set of security roles that allow users to view information related to their job.
+Access can be changed on existing roles, and new roles can be specified with their own set of permissions.

-Administrators have the ability to create and delete user accounts, authorize group reviewers, manage collections, set system options and workflows, and make other changes to the system environment.
+Administrators can add and delete user accounts, authorize group reviewers, manage collections, set system options and workflows, and make other changes to the system environment.

 A role has administrator permissions when Collections/Rules: Manage is marked in the related member of the Roles collection.

-An administrator can also modify selected item attributes if the role allows access to those items and the Administrator Override user preference is marked.
+An administrator can also modify selected item attributes if the role allows access to those items and when the Tools menu: Administrator Override command is marked.

-Analysts have overall responsibility for processing changes after they've been submitted.
-An analyst who's assigned to a change can edit fields, add and remove file attachments, modify any of the trustees' work, and route the change to the reviewing groups.
-Analysts who are not assigned to a change can process the workflow for any change form.
+Analysts have overall responsibility for working on changes after they've been submitted.
+An analyst shown on a change can edit fields, add and remove file attachments, modify any of the trustees' work, and route the change to the reviewing groups.
+Analysts who are not shown on the change form can move it to another lifecycle.

-- Document analyst: This role is limited to act as trustee only for documents.
+- Document analyst: This role is limited to documents.

-- Part analyst: This role is limited to act as trustee only for parts.
+- Part analyst: This role is limited to parts.

-- Trustee: This is a self-assigned role; a trustee has certain rights to modify, release or delete items that the trustee has created.
+- Trustee: The user who makes the item is given this role automatically.
+A trustee has certain rights to modify, release or delete items that she has made.

-- Reviewer: A group's representative (assigned by an administrator) for examining and approving change forms and their associated items.
+- Reviewer: A group's member examines and approves change forms and their related items.